Materialism: Christianity

-Hinduism and Transcendental Club

-Most of Hinduism and transcendentalism regard all matter as an illusion, or maya, blinding humans from knowing the truth.
-Transcendental experiences like the perception of Brahman are considered to destroy the illusion.

 Criticism and alternatives

 From contemporary physicists

 Rudolf Peierls, a physicist who played a major role in the Manhattan Project, rejected materialism: "The premise that you can describe in terms of physics the whole function of a human being ... including knowledge and consciousness, is untenable.
 There is still something missing."

 Erwin Schrödinger said, "Consciousness cannot be accounted for in physical terms.
 For consciousness is absolutely fundamental.
 It cannot be accounted for in terms of anything else."

-Werner Heisenberg, who came up with the uncertainty principle, wrote, "The ontology of materialism rested upon the illusion that the kind of existence, the direct 'actuality' of the world around us, can be extrapolated into the atomic range.
+Werner Heisenberg wrote: "The ontology of materialism rested upon the illusion that the kind of existence, the direct 'actuality' of the world around us, can be extrapolated into the atomic range.
 This extrapolation, however, is impossible ...
 Atoms are not things."

 Quantum mechanics

-Some 20th-century physicists (e.g., Eugene Wigner and Henry Stapp), as well as modern day physicists and science writers (e.g., Stephen Barr, Paul Davies, and John Gribbin) have argued that materialism is flawed due to certain recent scientific findings in physics, such as quantum mechanics and chaos theory.
+Some 20th-century physicists (e.g., Eugene Wigner and Henry Stapp), and some modern physicists and science writers (e.g., Stephen Barr, Paul Davies, and John Gribbin) have argued that materialism is flawed due to certain recent findings in physics, such as quantum mechanics and chaos theory.
 According to Gribbin and Davies (1991):

 Digital physics

-The objections of Davies and Gribbin are shared by proponents of digital physics who view information rather than matter to be fundamental.
-Famous physicist and proponent of digital physics John Archibald Wheeler wrote, "all matter and all things physical are information-theoretic in origin and this is a participatory universe."
-Their objections were also shared by some founders of quantum theory, such as Max Planck, who wrote:
+The objections of Davies and Gribbin are shared by proponents of digital physics, who view information rather than matter as fundamental.
+The physicist and proponent of digital physics John Archibald Wheeler wrote, "all matter and all things physical are information-theoretic in origin and this is a participatory universe."
+Some founders of quantum theory, such as Max Planck, shared their objections.
+He wrote:

-James Jeans concurred with Planck saying, "The Universe begins to look more like a great thought than like a great machine.
+James Jeans concurred with Planck, saying, "The Universe begins to look more like a great thought than like a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter."

 Philosophical objections

 In the Critique of Pure Reason, Immanuel Kant argued against materialism in defending his transcendental idealism (as well as offering arguments against subjective idealism and mind–body dualism).
-However, Kant with his refutation of idealism, argues that change and time require an enduring substrate.
+But Kant argues that change and time require an enduring substrate.

-Postmodern/poststructuralist thinkers also express a skepticism about any all-encompassing metaphysical scheme.
+Postmodern/poststructuralist thinkers also express skepticism about any all-encompassing metaphysical scheme.
 Philosopher Mary Midgley argues that materialism is a self-refuting idea, at least in its eliminative materialist form.